Vision, Mission, and Accountability

 Big Brothers Big Sisters of the North Coast

-Our vision is that all children achieve success in life.
+Our vision is that all youth achieve their full potential.

 We partner with parents/guardians, volunteers and others in the community and hold ourselves accountable for each child in our program achieving:

 •Higher aspirations, greater confidence, and better relationships

 •Avoidance of risky behaviors

 Big Brothers Big Sisters agencies across the United States have been bringing a little magic into the everyday lives of children by matching them with adult volunteers in fun and rewarding relationships since 1904.
 Big Brothers Big Sisters of the North Coast has served over 5000 children since it was founded in 1969 by a juvenile probation officer and other community service leaders.
 Big Brothers Big Sisters of the North Coast programs are staffed by professional Enrollment/Match Support Specialists who provide support, supervision, and referrals to other community resources.